pineunity/apmec/doc/source/user/alarm_monitoring_usage_guide.rst

 How to setup alarm configuration
 ================================

-Firstly, vnfd and vnf need to be created successfully using pre-defined TOSCA template for alarm monitoring.
+Firstly, mead and vnf need to be created successfully using pre-defined TOSCA template for alarm monitoring.
 Then, in order to know whether alarm configuration defined in Apmec is successfully passed to Ceilometer, Apmec users could use CLI: